Anomalous Wave-Packet Dynamics in One-Dimensional Non-Hermitian Lattices

-{The physical reason for the NH jump is the competition among different momentum states.} The state with the highest gain at $k^*$ increases at the maximum rate, and hence dominates the evolution, indicating the NH jump.
-This phenomena can exist in any general NH lattices {regardless of the existence of skin effects}.
+{The physical reason for the NH wave-packet jump is the competition among different momentum states.} The state with the highest gain at $k^*$ increases at the maximum rate, and hence dominates the evolution, indicating the NH wave-packet jump.
+This phenomena can exist in any general NH lattices {regardless of the existence of asymmetric coupling and skin effects}.
 To demonstrate this statement, we consider the symmetric coupling strengths with $J_1^L=J_1^R=0.5+0.3i$, where the skin effect is absent.
 As shown in Fig.~\ref{Fig_PBC_Beyond_HN}(a), the band structure is symmetric with respect to $k=0$, and $k^*=0$.
 The PBC spectra in the complex energy plane show a line, which hence denotes the absence of the skin effect [see Fig.~\ref{Fig_PBC_Beyond_HN}(b)].
-The wave dynamics in real and momentum spaces under the OBC is shown in Figs.~\ref{Fig_PBC_Beyond_HN}(c,~d), where we see a NH jump at $t_c\approx20$.
+The wave dynamics in real and momentum spaces under the OBC is shown in Figs.~\ref{Fig_PBC_Beyond_HN}(c,~d), where we see a NH wave-packet jump at $t_c\approx20$.

-\section{8.
+\section{11.
 The correspondence between the wave-packet dynamics under OBCs and that under PBCs with the auxiliary wave packet}